top of page

 University of the South Assistant Coach

-Luc Patberg enters his second season with the men's soccer program at the University of the South in 2022.
+Luc Patberg completed his fifth season with the men's soccer program at the University of the South in 2025.

 Prior to his arrival at Sewanee, Patberg served as an assistant men's soccer coach at his alma mater in Rockhurst University (Mo.) for the past two seasons.
 He was the head coach of the reserve team for the Hawks and assisted with the recruiting efforts of the program.
 Additionally, he organized the team's drills and training stations and the program's traveling.